Congrats! You're a Mediator.

 What does this mean?
 Here's your digest:

 You are the Mediator, which means you are a master at collaboration; you are inclusive and conceptualize all perspectives.
 You bring employees, colleagues, and stakeholders together with ease, like a conductor of people.
-You easily create a trusting work environment due to facilitating gatherings in a meaningful way.
+Within your work culture, you unite your team by fostering inclusivity through meaningful gatherings and facilitating dialogue across divides.

 You notice nuances in group situations, such as unsaid things, and you know how to create bridges rather than divides.
 Your colleagues come to you because they know you can connect with various personalities and ease tension amongst different parties.
 Your employees appreciate you because you advocate on their behalf and link them with support.
 Connecting people is difficult to master, yet you easily create a trusting work environment by building connections and facilitating gatherings in a meaningful way.